 While in the years after 1980 considerable dieback of spruce forests was observed in particular, in the Ore Mountains and the Sudetes entire slopes also died earlier, in the Harz Mountains later (◘ Fig. I-18), significant damage to deciduous trees has also been detected, especially since 1990.
-However, the causes of this forest damage are very complex and can certainly not be attributed to air pollution and altered inputs of pollutants or excessive nitrogen loads alone.
-The additional acceleration of the leaching of nutrients from the leaves and the upper soil layers (cryptopod isolation) also amplified the effects, as did soil fatigue caused by silviculturally one-sided crops.
-One can only speculate about the effects of climate change (Breckle 2005).
+However, the causes of this forest damage are very complex and can certainly not be attributed to air pollution and altered inputs of pollutants (SO2, O3) or excessive nitrogen loads (NOx) alone.
+The additional acceleration of the leaching of nutrients from the leaves and the upper soil layers (cryptopodsolisation) also amplified the effects, as did soil fatigue caused by silviculturally one-sided crops (monocultures).
+One can only speculate about the effects of Climate change (Breckle 2005).

+Recently, forest dieback in Germany became a new dimension.
+In 2020, about 80.4 million m3 of wood were felled in German forests.
+This means that logging reached a new record: never before since German reunification has more wood been felled in Germany than in 2020.
+As the Federal Statistical Office (Destatis) also reports, logging rose again by 16.8% compared to the previous high of 68.9 million m3 in 2019.
+This development is due to increased forest damage as a result of insect infestation, which is also favored by drought and heat of preceding years: For example, damaged wood felling due to insect damage accounted for more than half (53.8%) of the total logging in 2020.
+The increased amount of damaged wood in coniferous wood caused by insects underscores a problematic development that has often been discussed in recent years: the bark beetle spreads rapidly in local forests and primarily attacks spruce.
+Common bark breeders in Central Europe and their preferred tree species are:

+Letterpress (Ips typographus) (spruce)

+Engraver (Pityogenes chalcographus) (spruce)

+Large and Small Forest Gardener (Tomicus piniperda, T. minor) (Pine)

+Oak bark beetle (Scolytus intricatus) (oak)

+Frequent wood breeders (xylomycetophagous, or ambrosia beetles) in Central Europe and preferred tree species:

+Striped timber bark beetle (Trypodendron lineatum) (on lying softwood)

+Black timber bark beetle (Xyleborus germanus) (native to East Asia, introduced to North America and Central Europe.
+On a large number of deciduous and coniferous trees).

 Fig. I-18 Montane, almost dead spruce forest in the western Hochharz (highest forest damage class).
 In the background the Brocken (photo: Breckle).